2. Front-End

 Avoid:

-- Redux: We have tried redux with 2 students and they both suffered.
-Both coaches regretted the decision.
+- Redux: We have tried redux with multiple students and they have suffered.
+The coaches regretted the decision too.